rpminspect/rpminspect/README.md

 The first package is the actual program.
 The rpminspect-data-fedora package delivers data files used by the various inspections performed by rpminspect.
-It also delivers the rpminspect.conf configuration file.
+It also delivers the rpminspect configuration file.
 Have a look at this file and make sure it works for your environment.
 The idea is to support per-vendor data packages efficiently.
 For example, if CentOS needs different settings, it should provide a rpminspect-data-centos package.

 Ideally, the configuration file should not need changing.
 If you do find mistakes, please file an issue or send a pull request to the